Regular Tree Algebras: Regular tree algebras

 The product is defined naturally\?: if we multiply two triples $\langle p,k,q\rangle$ and $\langle p',k',q'\rangle$ with matching states $p' = q$, the result is $\langle p, \min(k,k'), q'\rangle$.
 If $p' \neq q$, the product remains undefined.
 Similarly, the product of $\langle p,k,q\rangle$ and $p' \in S_\omega$ evaluates to $p \in S_\omega$, provided that $q = p'$.
 Otherwise, it is again undefined.
 Finally, an infinite product of a sequence $\langle p_i,k_i,q_i\rangle_{i<\omega}$ produces the state~$p_0$, provided that $q_i = p_{i+1}$ for all~$i$ and the parity condition

 is satisfied.

-(ii) Next we turn $\frakS_\calA$ into a tree algebra where all elements of the form $a(x_i)$ or~$b$, for $a \in S$, $b \in S_\omega$, and $i < \omega$.
+(ii) Next we turn $\frakS_\calA$ into a tree algebra where the elements of arity~$m$ are of the form $a(x_i)$ or~$b$ with $a \in S$, $b \in S_\omega$, and $i < m$.
 The product is induced by the $\omega$-semigroup product\?: given a tree~$t$ labelled by elements of this form, we construct a branch by starting at the root and proceeding downwards as follows.
 If the label of the current vertex is $a(x_i)$, we continue with the $(i+1)$-th successor.
 If it is of the form $b \in S_\omega$, we stop.
 This process yields a sequence of elements of the $\omega$-semigroup, which we can multiply to a new element~$c$.
 If the chosen branch ends in a variable~$x_k$, we return $c(x_k)$, otherwise we simply return~$c$.
+We leave the product of~$t$ undefined, if the product of the $\omega$-semigroup elements is not defined.

-(iii) Finally, we formally close the tree algebra constructed in~(ii) first under conjunctions, and then under disjunctions.
-Note that conjunctions of $\omega$-semigroup elements correspond to partial profiles of~$\calA$ and disjunctions of such conjunctions to sets of partial profiles.
+(iii) Finally, we formally close the tree algebra constructed in~(ii) first under conjunctions, and then under disjunctions, that is, the new elements are formal expressions of the from $\Lor_i\Land_k a_{ik}$ where the elements~$a_{ik}$ all have the same arity.
+We define a product of such elements by requiring that disjunction and conjunctions commute with the product operation.
+If a product of basic elements is undefined, we treat it as an empty conjunction.

 Let $\frakA$~be the tree algebra constructed in~(iii).
 (It is straightforward, but rather tedious, to check that $\frakA$~is indeed a tree algebra, i.e., that the product is associative.
 The interested reader can find a full proof in~\cite{BlumensathXX}.)
-For regularity of~$\frakA$, consider an element $\Lor_i \Land_k a_{ik}$.
-To check that a product $\pi(t)$ evaluates to this value we have to select, for every conjunction $\Land_k a_{ik}$ and every vertex~$v$ of~$t$, some term of the disjunction $t(v)$.
-Then we have to multiply the corresponding semigroup elements along every branch of~$t$ and check that the result is equal to the corresponding element~$a_{ik}$.
-This process can clearly be performed by a tree automaton.